What is The Future Care Project?

 To achieve this vision, the Future Care Project is working to:

-Strengthen existing care models, including in-home care, in-venue family day care, and innovative microbusiness models – to improve viability and offer flexible care arrangements that meet the needs of individual families.
+Strengthen existing care models - including in-home care, in-venue family day care, and other innovative microbusiness care models - to improve long-term viability and expand flexible options.
+These approaches ensure families with non-traditional working hours, those living in geographically isolated areas, or those with complex needs can finally access the care they deserve.

 Provide a central platform to share real stories from other successful communities highlighting how they addressed childcare challenges through a mix of grants, social enterprise, charity donations, and government partnerships - to inspire and inform others ready to take action.

-Build local training and employment pathways into the early childhood education and care sector, starting at the secondary school level and extending through supported vocational training.
+Build local training and employment pathways into the early childhood education and care sector, starting at the secondary school level all the way through to mature age jobseekers and extending support to access vocational training and career guidance.

 Support not-for-profit and community-run centres with tailored operational, business, and workforce assistance to improve sustainability and reduce staff burnout.